ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 45 minutes and figured out the second algorithm on FCC!

 **Thoughts**: Feeling good but read this https://goo.gl/5OGPXi and now second guessing the path I'm on.
 Going to spend a few days thinking about what's the best track and what my goals should be.

+### Day 10: February 15th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Didn't accomplish much.
+Watched a few videos on Javascript.
+Trying to figure out how to start writing my code in my own text editor.

+**Thoughts**: Feeling some "resistance" but no one said it was going to be easy!
+Still trotting along with a big smile.